testingisdocumenting/znai/znai-docs/znai/configuration/extensions.md

 Add `extensions.json` next to your `toc` file to inject custom CSS, JavaScript, or HTML into the generated site.
-This is how you bring in your own stylesheets, load scripts used by the [javascript function plugin](plugins/javascript-function), embed tracking snippets, or ship extra static files along with the docs.
+This is how you bring in your own stylesheets, load scripts used by the [javascript plugin](plugins/javascript-plugin), embed tracking snippets, or ship extra static files along with the docs.

 ```json {title: "extensions.json"}